Massage Therapy CEs | Prenatal/Doula/Infant Courses

 Course Format: This course is offered online, available instantly at your convenience.
 We are not currently offering live seminars.

 Approved by: Institute of Somatic Therapy (Judith Koch) is approved by the NCBTMB (Provider #280672-00) as a continuing education Approved Provider.
 Institute of Somatic Therapy is approved by Florida (#MCE-326), and New York (#0019).
 New York Massage therapists please note: You are not authorized to teach any persons who are not licensed as massage therapists to give massage to another person.
 This includes teaching infant massage to new parents.
-Our courses are also valid for AMTA, ABMP, and most individual states.
+Our courses are also valid for most individual states, as well as for renewing your AMTA or ABMP membership.
 Some states limit how many hours can be done online or by home study.
 Please refer to our State Guidelines section for specific information about your state.
 Laws can and do change, and your state will hold you responsible for knowing the laws that apply to you.

 Instructor: Judith Koch Stapleton